sergeyvbo/my-rate-limiter/README.md

 # Distributed gRPC Rate Limiter

-This project is a high-performance, distributed rate limiting service built with gRPC.
-It serves as a comprehensive demonstration of modern backend system design practices, including microservice architecture, atomic database operations, containerization, and observability.
+This project is a case study of a distributed rate limiter for LLD and HLD system interview prep.

 ## Key Features